Disputes between companies: participatory procedure and collaborative law

 The participatory procedure may take place:

-• either in judicial proceedings : we are talking aboutparticipatory pre-trial procedure.
-The parties and their lawyers agree to put their dispute in a state to be tried.
+- either in the context of a judicial proceeding : we are talking about participatory procedure for the purposes of rehabilitation.
+The parties and their lawyers agree to put their dispute in order to be tried.
 They define a working methodology and a meeting schedule.
 They shall also jointly select the experts they wish to use.
 This allows the judge, at the end of the proceedings, to make a decision on the merits.

 Please note

-The Participatory Procedure Agreement must be drawn up by written.
+The participatory procedure agreement must be established by written.

-It is concluded for a fixed term, which helps to anticipate when the dispute may end.
+It is concluded for a fixed duration, which makes it possible to anticipate the date on which the dispute may end.

-The Convention shall comprise must include the elements following:
+The agreement shall include obligatorily the elements following:

-• Identification of the parties and their lawyer (names, forenames, address)
+- Identification of the parties and their lawyer (surnames, first names, address)

-• Documents and information necessary for the resolution of the dispute or for the preparation of the dispute and the arrangements for their exchange.
-Upon signature of the agreement, the parties shall select the documents to be communicated to the other party.
+- Documents and information necessary for the resolution of the dispute or the preparation of the dispute and the terms of their exchange.
+Upon signature of the agreement, the parties choose the documents that will be communicated to the other party.

-The parties may provide in the agreement for an obligation of confidentiality.
+The parties may include an obligation of confidentiality in the agreement.

-The assistance of lawyers is obligatory in the participatory procedure.
+The assistance of lawyers is mandatory in the participatory procedure.

-It is also exclusive: it is a "monopoly" recognized by lawyers.
+It is also exclusive: it is a “monopoly” recognized to lawyers.

-Lawyers are not required to undergo specific training to assist parties in the participatory process (unlike the collaborative process).
+Lawyers are not required to undergo specific training to assist parties during the participatory process (unlike the collaborative process).

 Outcomes depend on the type of participatory procedure initiated: